 Between one and two years of age, babies will play side by side with other children but not interact just yet.
 This type of interaction is known as parallel play.
-This is completely normal, babies this age tend to be possessive of their toys and self-centered too, so don’t worry, with time your little one will be making friends.
-Socialization is a learned skill and like any other skill, to master, it takes practice.
+This is completely normal, since babies this age tend to be possessive of their toys and are self-centered too.
+So, don’t worry, with time your little one will be making new friends.
+Socialization is a learned skill and like any other, to master, it takes practice.

 Helping my baby socialize

-Be sure to be a good role model too, introduce your baby to others, take your little one to greet your partner, grandma or your friends.
-Just don’t forget to be gentle and stay within your little one’s sight when exposing your baby to a new environment, especially if your little one is having a tough time with separation anxiety.
+Be sure to be a good role model too, introduce your baby to others, take your little one to greet your partner, grandma, or your friends.
+Just don’t forget to be gentle and stay within your little one’s sight when exposing her to a new environment, especially if she is having a tough time with separation anxiety.